tarakanovvitaliy/wb-init/README.md

 # webpack-init

-Base webpack template.
-It's ok to run js only.
+Minimal webpack template for run js only.
+(Babel, devServer, HMR)

+Included:
+Restarting the development server by using nodemon monitoring tool. as discussed in GitHub